NVIDIA/aistore/docs/python_api.md

 - `bck` _Bucket_ - Bucket the objects belong to
 - `obj_names` _list[str], optional_ - List of object names to include in this collection
 - `obj_range` _ObjectRange, optional_ - Range defining which object names in the bucket should be included
+- `obj_template` _str, optional_ - String argument to pass as template value directly to api

 <a id="object_group.ObjectGroup.delete"></a>